TerraMod/Nexus/README.md

 Nexus
 =====

-Nexus is an application that runs on Raspberry Pis and POSTs changes to GPIO states, as well as serves GPIO states over a web API.
-It is part of the TerraMod home automation project.
+Nexus is an application for Raspiberry Pi that connects the Pi's GPIO to the [TerraMod](https://github.com/TerraMod/TerraMod) home automation framework.

 License
 -------